meltano/meltano/README.md

 1. We are building Meltano to solve a problem that GitLab shares with all other software companies - how to acquire the highest-value customers at the lowest cost of acquisition?
 We are solving this problem for ourselves first, incorporating what we learn along the way into a product that delivers practical and quantifiable value to our customers.
 2. Next, we'll focus on building a community around Meltano with more users and regular contributors to the code base.
-3. Right now Meltano is completely open source.
-After we have a community we'll introduce proprietary features to have a sustainable business model to do quality control, marketing, security, dependency upgrades, and performance improvements.
+3. Right now Meltano is open source.
+In the future we'll introduce proprietary features to have a sustainable business model to do quality control, marketing, security, dependency upgrades, and performance improvements.
+An example of a proprietary/source available feature is fine grained access controls.
 We'll always be good [stewards similar to GitLab](https://about.gitlab.com/stewardship/).

 ## Roadmap